frozzare/isodev/README.md

 # Isodev
 Vagrant machine for PHP development with HHVM installed.
 The operating system is Ubuntu 14.04.
 A custom dashboard is available at [http://iso.dev](http://iso.dev) with all tools and all other domains will go to web directory.

+Add the hostname as a directory in `sites` and it will use that for directory for the hostname.
+Have a look a `isotest.dev` directory.

 ![Isodev Dashboard](http://public.forsmo.me/github/isodev.png)

 ## Passwords